asimonder/geometricVoFCartesian/README.md

 The *geometricVoFCartesian* is an extension library improving two-phase-flow functionalities in OpenFOAM.
 It features conventional and machine-learning methods to estimate the normal vector and curvature of the fluid-fluid interfaces in geometric Volume-of-Fluid (VoF) framework.

 ## Feature Overview
-Available methods are as follows:
+The available methods are as follows:
 - **Interface normal vector**: Youngs' Method, Central-Columns Differences Method, Mixed Youngs-Central Method
 - **Interface curvature**: Height Function Method, Multilayer-Perceptron (MLP) models (only in 2D currently)